1000grams/decodedGIT/docs/README.md

 scans public news sources for updates on labels, sync opportunities, artist deals, disputes, catalog sales, and contract releases.
 Results are summarized using AWS Bedrock and saved to `industry_buzz.txt`.
+The file is also copied to `frontend/public/industry_buzz.txt` so the React Marketing Panel can load the latest summary.

 Copy `.env.example` to `.env` and fill in the required keys.
 Secrets such as API tokens should be stored in **AWS Secrets Manager** or **SSM Parameter Store** and referenced by name in the `.env` file.
 The front-end loads these variables using the `dotenv` package during local development, so be sure your CI/CD pipeline defines the same keys for production builds.
 Alternatively you can set the `NEWS_API_KEY` environment variable and AWS credentials before running: